SteveKola/mlh-localhost-github/ck3wlmrt200be1rs1u0wt5m55.md

 I'd also apologize for posting real late, I mean, it's been two solid weeks since the bootcamp ended.
 I've been trying to get up to speed with schoolwork and other niggling engagements.

-Hence, as as a means of pacification, I made this giant report which is a compilation of all my activities at the bootcamp.
+Hence, as a means of pacification, I made this giant report which is a compilation of all my activities at the bootcamp.
 I hope this'd deaden your initial disappointment.

 # Tuesday 19 November 2019: Welcome Session.
 I spent long long hours in traffic jams, hence I couldn't attend the Artificial Intelligence for Socio-Economic Development Summit at Oriental Hotel, Lagos, which was a gathering of the global ecosystem enterprise, startups and investors aimed to support Data Science Nigeria's vision of building Nigeria's AI ecosystem with proven AI solutions to tackle Africa's socio-economic problems.